If mosquitoes are making it difficult to enjoy your yard, you’re not alone.

 How Myles Pest Services Approaches Mosquito Control

-At Myles Pest Services, mosquito control focuses on the areas that support mosquito populations.
+At Myles Pest Services, mosquito control focuses on the areas where mosquitoes actually live and rest throughout the day.

 When It Makes Sense to Call a Professional